raulfdm/annotation-book/README.md

 ---

-> ⚠️ Attention ️️️️⚠️
->
-> Most of my notes were wrote in pt-BR (🇧🇷) because it's my mother language.
+!> Most of my notes were wrote in pt-BR (🇧🇷) because it's my mother language.
 So if you're not a portuguese speaker the annotations won't make sense at all, however, I'm writing this introduction in english to make it possible everyone uses the base structure and create your own notebook :).

 ## How to Use